Powermongur/KoreanKibodeu/README.md

 **Easily readable font**

 The font is always easily readable, since it is a fixed size.
-Different application / websites uses different layout and sizes, but with Kibodeu you text will always be the same size.
+Different application / websites uses different layout and sizes, but with IXI Kibodeu you text will always be the same size.
 No matter what size the input field is, you can easily read your text before you input it.

 **Beginner friendly**